VLSIDA/OpenCache/CONFIG.md

 However, this parameter can be set `False` if the user can guarantee that SRAM arrays are going to be *"data hazard proof"* or OpenRAM SRAM arrays are read-after-write in the future.

+## `simulate`
+This is whether to simulate the design after saving files.

+## `synthesze`
+This is whether to synthesize the design after saving files.

 ## `output_path`
 This is where output files are going to be saved to.

 ## `output_name`
 This is what the names of output files are going to be.

+## `temp_path`
+This is where temporary verification files are going to be saved to.

+## `keep_temp`
+This is whether to keep temporary verification files after the execution.